-- Create more effective, personalized rates for new policyholders and emerging markets, like shared mobility company drivers.
+- Create more effective, personalized rates for new policyholders and emerging markets, like sharing economy company drivers.

 - Determine which incentives and strategies have worked, whether they are still working, and how they need to evolve and remain effective.

 Of course, all these steps are easier said than done.
-Partnering with a telematics company that already has a wealth of driving data can jumpstart your efforts to achieve these items in my list.
-I’m optimistic that by the time my kids are driving on the road if enough insurance companies make these things a priority, we will see fewer accidents from distracted drivers, lower loss costs and safer roads!
+Partnering with a telematics company that has a wealth of driving data can jumpstart your efforts to achieve these items on my list.
+I’m optimistic that the road will be safer for my kids if insurance companies make distracted driving safety campaigns a priority.
+With insurance tools, we can see fewer accidents, lower costs, and safer roads!

-For a deeper dive into how insurance companies can help stop distracted driving, download the Arity white-paper, The True Cost of Distracted Driving for Insurers.
+For a deeper dive on how to reduce distracted driving with insurance tools, download the Arity white paper, The True Cost of Distracted Driving for Insurers.

 Thank you for joining.We will send you an email to verify